KardamSinghal/TranscriptAI/exercise/EXERCISE_GENERATOR.md

 - **Python**: All exercises should be placed in `exercise/python/` using naming pattern `##_descriptive_name.py` and work with `uv run exercise/python/##_file.py`
 - **TypeScript**: All exercises should be placed in `exercise/typescript/` using naming pattern `##_descriptive_name.ts` and be runnable with `node exercise/typescript/##_file.ts`
   - A `tsconfig.json` is already configured in the `exercise/typescript/` directory with strict mode enabled
+  - **IMPORTANT**: Every TypeScript exercise file MUST end with `export {};` to make it a module.
+This prevents variable name conflicts between exercise files when TypeScript compiles them together.
+  - **CRITICAL: BROWSER-COMPATIBLE TYPESCRIPT ONLY**: TypeScript exercises must use only browser-compatible APIs.
+Do NOT use server-side modules like `fs`, `path`, `process`, or `Buffer`.
+This keeps exercises simple and avoids extra dependencies.
+    - Use in-memory data structures and `console.log` for output
+    - For data persistence concepts, use `JSON.stringify`/`JSON.parse` (which works in browsers and is used for localStorage, APIs, etc.)
+    - Exercises should run with plain TypeScript without additional type packages
   - **IMPORTANT**: TypeScript exercises should teach BOTH explicit type annotations AND type inference
     - Demonstrate explicit annotations: `const name: string = "value"`
     - Explain type inference: `const count = 5  // TypeScript infers number`